nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 1. In the "Create a new project" dialog, choose the C# "ASP<span>.NET</span> Core web application" option
 1. Name the project "CoffeeShop"
 1. In the "Create a new ASP<span>.NET</span> Core web application" dialog choose "API"
+1. In Solution Explorer, right click the name of the project and select "Manage Nuget Packages".
+Install the `Microsoft.Data.SqlClient` pacakge

 You now have an ASP<span>.NET</span> Core Web API project.
 Spend some time looking around the code that Visual Studio generated.
 You'll find several familiar items.